SUT-CE-Courses/socialnetwork/syllabus.md

 # TA Classes

-TA Classes will be held on Sundays from 12:30 till 13:30 in room https://vc.sharif.edu/maryam.ramezani.
+TA Classes will be held on Sundays from 12:30 till 13:30 in room 201 in CE department or https://vc.sharif.edu/maryam.ramezani.

 <table border="1" style="width: 100%; text-align: center;">
   <tr>